dask/dask/docs/source/caching.rst

 should we keep?

-This document explains an opportunistic caching mechanism that automatically picks out useful tasks run in the dask schedulers.
+This document explains an opportunistic caching mechanism that automatically picks out and stores useful tasks.

 Motivating Example
 ------------------

-Consider computing the maximum value of a column in a CSV file
+Consider computing the maximum value of a column in a CSV file:

 .. code-block:: python